votca/votca/share/doc/INSTALL.md

     make -j5
     make install

-### Working out the 'not found' dependency errors
+### Resolving the 'not found' dependency errors

-If any of the installed dependencies is not found upon configuring with cmake (see above), then you will need to find out and add the non-standard path for that dependency (normally a dynamically loaded library, e.g. libgromacs.so.3,  libhdf5.so.101) to the environment variable LD_LIBRARY_PATH, and rerun cmake (also possibly re-build and re-install VOTCA).
+Assuming all the [dependencies](#dependency-installation) have been correctly installed, one or more might still appear 'not found' upon configuring with `cmake` command (see above).
+In this case you will need to find out the 'non-standard' location for each missed out dependency (most often a shared or dynamically loaded library, e.g. libgromacs.so.\*,  libhdf5.so.\* etc).

+Error messages produced by Cmake are quite instructive and usually give appropriate suggestions for resolving dependency issues.
+In particular, an appropriate extra `-D` option is necessary to specify the path to a missed out package.
+You will have to rerun the `cmake` command with the relevant option(s) added.
+For example, in the case of a locally installed version of Gromacs:

+    cmake -DBUILD_CSGAPPS=ON -DCMAKE_INSTALL_PREFIX=${prefix} -DWITH_GMX=ON -DGROMACS_INCLUDE_DIR=$HOME/gromacs/include -DGROMACS_LIBRARY=$HOME/gromacs/lib/libgromacs.so ..

+Be careful to use exactly the option suggested in the error message!
+You can also add `-LH` or `-LAH` options to the `cmake` command in order to see the available options with brief explanations (note that *changing some of the variables may result in more variables being created*; run `man cmake` for more info).

+For each dependency package not found by Cmake initially, it is normally also necessary to add the location of its `lib` directory to the environment variable LD_LIBRARY_PATH, **before** building and installing VOTCA, i.e. before running any `make` command.
 For example:

     export LD_LIBRARY_PATH=$LD_LIBRARY_PATH:$HOME/gromacs/lib:$HOME/anaconda/lib